French or Spanish: Levels I, II, III

 United States History

-We discuss and debate themes of independence, both person and political, the ongoing tension between freedom and security in government, and the meaning of America.
-Diverse roots of American political ideas and archetypes are reviewed through sources from the Bible to John Locke.
+We discuss and debate themes of independence, both personal and political, the ongoing tension between freedom and security in government, and the meaning of America.
+Diverse roots of American political ideas and archetypes are reviewed through sources from the Bible to John Locke and the Iroquois Confederacy.
 Students learn to apply methods of historical inquiry.
 After studying primary sources, they take roles and debate Independence, the Constitution, the causes of the Civil War, and US policy in Vietnam.
+Moreover, by examining our conceptions (both valid and invalid) about them, we humanize our historical icons.
 Music history becomes another avenue for understanding.
 In one unit, we examine how Rock ‘n’ Roll is a unique American amalgam of African and European traditions arising from a creative response to tragedy and loss.
+We trace its roots back from the Beatles, to Muddy Waters, Elvis, “Big Mama” Thornton, Ray Charles, and Robert Johnson, to blues, swing, jazz, gospel, country, work songs, spirituals, African drumming and pentatonic scale, and Irish folk music.

 Includes four periods a week of supervised, non-competitive physical activity.
 Hillside Student Community School offers a fencing club after school as a competitive sport open to the broader community.